Free Trial

 What is Themes Global Systemically Important Banks ETF's current short interest?

 Short interest is the volume of Themes Global Systemically Important Banks ETF shares that have been sold short but have not yet been covered or closed out.
-As of September 30th, investors have sold 700 shares of GSIB short.
+As of March 15th, traders have sold 8,200 shares of GSIB short.
+6.83% of Themes Global Systemically Important Banks ETF's shares are currently sold short.
 Learn More on Themes Global Systemically Important Banks ETF's current short interest.

 Is Themes Global Systemically Important Banks ETF's short interest increasing or decreasing?